stuttter/wp-datepicker-styling/README.md

 As new color schemes are introduced and old ones are updated, this file will be maintained to match.

-It's currently used by the [WP Event Calendar](https://github.com/stuttter/wp-event-calendar).
+It's currently used by the [WP Event Calendar](https://github.com/stuttter/wp-event-calendar) plugin for WordPress.

 #Screenshots